Bonus lessons are optional.

 - Loop over the records.
 Make a new list with the predicted swimming values for each running value.

 Regression is a method for estimating m and c in y = m*x + c.
-It finds the best m and c it can, creating a line minimizing the distance of the data points from the list.
+It finds the best m and c it can, creating a line minimizing the distance of the orange points from the blue points.

 Pyplot doesn't know how to compute m and c, but the Numpy package does.
-It's included with Sypder.
-You need to import it, like:
+It's included with Sypder; nothing to download.
+You import it in your code, like:

 - import numpy